These days, you really can’t bring peanut butter cookies or peanut trail mix or even good old PB&J sandwiches into a lot of schools.

 1/2 tsp baking soda

 1/2 tsp baking powder

 White sugar, for squashing (optional)

-7. Bake 8-10 minutes and cool on a wire rack before devouring with cold milk.
+- Bake 8-10 minutes and try to let them cool a little on a wire rack before you devouring them with cold milk.